laozhanga/website/zhb-iredmail-docs/en_US/integrations/active.directory.md

 1. mail group doesn't exist
 1. mail group doesn't have any members

+### Remove iRedAPD integration in Postfix

+iRedAPD relies on iRedMail LDAP scheme, so it's useless if you integrate iRedMail with Active Directory.
+We should remove the integration in Postfix to save some system resource.

+To disable iRedAPD, please read tutorial: [Manage iRedAPD](./manage.iredapd.html).

 ## Enable Active Directory integration in Dovecot

 To query AD instead of local LDAP server, we have to modify Dovecot config file